The top online Supply Chain Management Master’s degree programs are a flexible way to train students to work in SCM.

 However, choosing the right school comes with great consideration.
-Students should search length of the program, credits offered, type of accreditation, and what rankings are given.
+Students should search the length of the program, the credits offered, the type of accreditation, and what rankings are given.
 Other considerations are faculty involvement and the ratio of students to instructors.
-Below is the list of top online Supply Chain Management Master’s degrees.
+Below is the list of top online Supply Chain Management master’s degrees.

 1. Lehigh University